Make Changes to a Waste Authorization

 Permit amendments (except those for name and address changes and transfers) follow the Routine Application Process.
 Major permit amendments will follow the Routine Application Process, and include requirements similar to that of new permit applications.
 Minor amendments (defined in Section 1(2) of the Public Notification Regulation) also follow the Routine Application Process, but may not require the same amount of consultation or publication.
 Application fees are not refundable.

-Name and Ownership Changes and Address Changes are managed as Express Transactions.
+Name, Address and Ownership Changes are managed as Express Transactions.